-As of January 31, 2020, we had cash, cash equivalents, short-term investments and restricted cash totaling \$987.0 million.
+As of January 31, 2021, we had cash, cash equivalents, short-term investments and restricted cash totaling \$958.3 million.
 Our cash and cash equivalents primarily consist of bank deposits and money market funds.
 Our short-term investments consist of U.S. government treasury securities and our restricted cash represents collateral for our available credit on corporate credit cards.
+We believe our existing cash and cash equivalents and short-term investments will be sufficient to fund our operating and capital needs for at least the next 12 months.